 Now, let’s get into the list and how I picked the shoes…

 Let’s address how I compiled the list to get you familiar with how I pick my shoes.
-For high tops, I was mainly aiming at three components.
+I believe these are just as important to know as the shoes themselves.
+For high tops, I was mainly aiming at three rules.

 ALL-AROUND PERFORMANCE IS A MUST